zvxzdx/runeforge-wiki-ru/specific-guide/3d-modelling/Replacing-Champion-With-a-Completely-Different-Model.md

 # Replacing the model

-Now that we have our custom model ready, load your desired League champion into a new scene by drag and dropping the [.skn](/en/specific-guide/filetypes) in an empty scene (this will also import the [.skl](/en/specific-guide/filetypes) automatically)
+After saving your custom model, you can open a new scene and load your desired Leauge champion by drag and dropping the [.skn](/en/specific-guide/filetypes#skl) into it (this will also import the [.skl](/en/specific-guide/filetypes#skl) automatically)
 I will then import Zeri, since this is the Champion I chose

 ![7.png](/user-pictures/goat/custommodels/7.png =x400)